Ericsson/CodeCheckerEclipsePlugin/docs/developer.md

 After modifying the jar file, you will need to restart eclipse for the changes to take effect.

 ## Checkstyle
 Checkstyle is configured for this project.
-See related [documentation](checkstyle.md) for more information.
+See related [documentation](checkstyle.md) for more information and the developer notes.